Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Introduction

 \section{Introduction}

-Quantum entanglement provides a powerful physical resource for quantum information, which can achieve the result that cannot be achieved classically.
-Therefore, quantum entanglement is of particular interest and has attracted widespread attention in tremendous areas of quantum information, such as quantum teleportation\cite{Pirandola S,Bouwmeester D}, quantum key distribution\cite{Scarani V,Renner R}, quantum computation\cite{DiVincenzo D P,Nielsen M A} and quantum dense coding\cite{Mattle K}.
+Quantum entanglement is a pure quantum property different from classical physics and provides a powerful physical resource for quantum information.
+In the past three decades, there are many new advances in quantum information based on quantum entanglement.
+For example, some schemes of quantum teleportation have been proposed theoretically and experimentally \cite{Pirandola S,Bouwmeester D,Yan Z H,Cacciapuoti A S,Llewellyn D,Lipka-Bartosik P}.
+In quantum key distribution, since Bennett and Brassard proposed the BB84 protocol \cite{C.H.
+Bennett}, many new methods which can solve the quantum key distribution problem have been proposed successively \cite{Scarani V,Renner R,Manzalini A,Fitzke E,Neumann S P,Nadlinger D P}.
+In quantum computation \cite{DiVincenzo D P,Nielsen M A}, recent protocols of Refs. \cite{Liu B J,Shi Z C,Kang Y H,Liu S} show that quantum computation can be implemented fast and robustly via different techniques, such as geometric phases, reverse engineering and composite pulses.
+As a quantum communication scheme, the dense coding resources and protocols have been investigated by many physics and information scientists \cite{Mattle K,Guo H,Meher N,Liu B H,Shaukat M I}.

-Any closed quantum system does not interact with its surroundings environment, as a consequence, quantum entanglement will not decay with time.
-However, decoherence \cite{Rijavec S} and dissipation always occurs due to the unavoidable interaction of real quantum system with its surrounding environment, so entanglement always undergoes either asymptotic degradation or sudden death processes\cite{Yu T}.
-This is apparently disadvantageous to the applications of quantum entanglement in quantum information processing tasks.
-Therefore, it is really important to find out a advantageous mechanism which can provide an effective long-time entanglement preservation.
+For a closed system not to interact with its surroundings environment, quantum entanglement will not decay with time.
+However, for an open quantum system, decoherence \cite{Rijavec S} and dissipation always occur due to the unavoidable interaction with its surrounding environment, entanglement always undergoes either asymptotic degradation or sudden death processes \cite{Yu T}.
+Therefore, how to effectively protect and generate quantum entanglement has become a very important topic in open quantum systems.